-9. Regular reviews
+D.12 Regular reviews

-DMP members undertake reviews of individual debtor files at least twice each year throughout the life of the financial plan with a view to ensuring, inter alia, that the solution being pursued on behalf of the debtor remains optimal from the point of view of both the debtor and creditors and ensure that any significant findings arising from such reviews are communicated promptly to the debtor.
+DMP members undertake reviews of individual debtor files at least annually throughout the life of the financial plan with a view to ensuring, inter alia, that the solution being pursued on behalf of the debtor remains optimal from the point of view of both the debtor and creditors.
+Members ensure that any significant findings arising from such reviews are communicated promptly to the debtor.

-10. Professional Indemnity Insurance
+D.13 Professional Indemnity Insurance